Luytan/supreme-chainsaw/README.md

 # chainsaw (temporary name)

-A tiny prototype to manage GPU mode on Linux via D-Bus.
+A tiny prototype to manage GPU mode on Linux.
 It discovers GPUs from sysfs and lets you switch between:

 - 0 = Integrated
 - 1 = Hybrid